google/or-tools/ortools/sat/doc/reference.md

 ```python
 CpSolverSolutionCallback.BooleanValue(self, lit)
 ```
-Returns the Boolean value of a Boolean literal.
+Returns the boolean value of a boolean literal.

 Args:
-    lit: A Boolean variable or its negation.
+    lit: A boolean variable or its negation.

 Returns:
-    The Boolean value of the literal in the solution.
+    The boolean value of the literal in the solution.

 Raises:
-    RuntimeError: if 'lit' is not a Boolean variable or its negation.
+    RuntimeError: if 'lit' is not a boolean variable or its negation.

 <h3 id="ortools.sat.python.cp_model.CpSolverSolutionCallback.Value">Value</h3>